tetrapod00/godot-docs/getting_started/introduction/first_look_at_the_editor.rst

 .. image:: img/editor_intro_project_templates.webp

-The Project Manager's settings can be opened using the **Settings** menu:
+The Project Manager's settings can be opened using the :ui:`Settings` menu:

 .. image:: img/editor_intro_settings.webp